 The second and third digits = State Senate District (14 in this example).

-The third and fourth digits = State House District (53 in this example).
+The fourth and fifth digits = State House District (53 in this example).

-The fifth and sixth digits = County (Larimer is 35).
+The sixth and seventh digits = County (Larimer is 35).

 The last three digits = Precinct (310 in this example.)